ITSAIDI/STAY_DEV/README.md

 Filtering process for channels is in a `main.ipynb` at *filtering/channels* folder.

 # DataBase Updating
-To update the Posgres Databse with new relevent videos and channels you need to :
+To update the Posgres Databse with new relevant videos and channels you need to :
 1.